 Beryl Nashar Young Researcher Award

-The Beryl Nashar Young Researcher Award recognises the emerging research accomplishments of early- and mid-career alumni researchers.
+The Beryl Nashar Young Researcher Award recognises the emerging research accomplishments of early and mid-career alumni researchers.

-Nominees must comply with the following selection criteria
+Nominees must meet the following selection criteria

 - Hold a minimum undergraduate Bachelor degree from the University of Newcastle

 - Be aged 35 years or younger at the time of nomination